tomtjes/hugo-anatole-wiki/1️⃣-Essential-Steps.md

 # First Steps
 ## Setting up a Profile Picture and Slogan
-Ìn this section, I'll discuss the custom parameters available within the `config.toml`.
+In this section, I'll discuss the custom parameters available within the `config.toml`.
 The complete [sample](https://github.com/lxndrblz/anatole/tree/master/exampleSite/config/_default) can be found in the exampleSite folder.

 ```toml
 [params]